b1skit/SaberEngine/README.md

 * Clone the repository: `git clone https://github.com/b1skit/SaberEngine.git`
 * Run the `.\InitialSetup.bat` script
   * This will initialize and update the git submodule dependencies, and configure vcpkg
+* Set your working directory for all build configurations:
+  * Project -> Properties -> Configuration Properties -> Debugging -> Working Directory -> $(SolutionDir)SaberEngine
+* Build the project
+  * It's recommended you build the Release configuration first, as this will copy all files required for distribution to the `.\SaberEngine\` output/working directory

 Notes:
 * The remaining dependencies are automatically included via Git Subtrees.
 Installation/configuration details are included below for posterity.